-All electrical cables, including extension cords and powerboards to individual tents/stalls, must be designed and installed to the appropriate Australian standard by a South Australian licensed electrician.
+All electrical cables, including extension cords and other plug-in items supplying power to individual tents/stalls, must be designed and installed to the appropriate Australian standard.

-A licensed electrician will ensure that the size of the cable used is appropriate for its purpose and will avoid appliances ‘burning out’ from voltage issues, or catching fire.
+A licensed electrician will ensure that the length, size and type of the cable used is appropriate for its purpose and will avoid appliances ‘burning out’ from voltage issues or catching fire.

 Cables lying on the ground can be a tripping hazard and can be easily damaged.
 Vehicle and foot traffic can wear out the outer covering of the cable and expose the bare copper, which can cause electric shocks and fire.
-Any cables on the ground should have protective covering, such as the plastic channel shown below in Image 3.
+Any cables lying on the ground that are subject to foot or vehicle traffic require a protective covering.

 Festoon and decorative lighting clearances